jack-galileo04/retirement-report/README.md

 ## ⚠️ Disclaimer:
 This project is not financial advice.
 Does not account for taxes, fees, or distinct policy changes.

 File sizes were too big to commit to this repository.
-The pbix file used to build the report imports the data from a SQL Server Database, which has millions of rows.
+The .pbix file used to build the report imports the data from a SQL Server Database, which has millions of rows.

 ---